jeffreyjhaywood/java-oop-academic-projects/README.md

-A collection of small Java projects covering a range of topics.
+A collection of Java projects covering the scope of this academic course.